-- The progress report of the WHO/UNICEF Joint Monitoring Program for Water Supply and Sanitation (JMP) is produced every two years (available here) - Global Analysis and Assessment of Sanitation and Drinking-Water (GLAAS) is produced every two years by the World Health Organization (WHO) (available here) - UN-Water produced the SDG 6 Synthesis Report 2018 on Water and Sanitation.
-This represents a joint position from the UN family on the global status on SDG 6 targets (available here) - The first global assessment of WASH in schools by the WHO/UNICEF Joint Monitoring Program.
-This 2018 report establishes a baseline for the SDG period (available here) - UNESCO World Water Development Report is an annual and thematic report that focuses on different strategic water issues each year (available here) - The Global Water Security & Sanitation Partnership (GWSP) produced the Water Knowledge Highlights.
-This is a selection of reports, case studies and toolkits produced during 2016-2018 (available here) - OECD Key trends and figures report of financing water and sanitation services in developing countries - official finance and private finance (available here) - Water.org-IRC position paper, "Financing WASH: how to increase funds for the sector while reducing inequities: Position paper for the Sanitation and Water for All Finance Ministers Meeting, April 20, 2017" (available here)
+- The progress report of the WHO/UNICEF Joint Monitoring Programme for Water Supply and Sanitation (JMP) is produced every two years. (available here) - Global Analysis and Assessment of Sanitation and Drinking-Water (GLAAS) is produced every two years by the World Health Organization (WHO). (available here) - UN-Water produced the SDG 6 Synthesis Report 2018 on Water and Sanitation.
+This represents a joint position from the UN family on the global status on SDG 6 targets. (available here) - UNESCO World Water Development Report is an annual and thematic report that focuses on different strategic water issues each year. (available here) - The Global Water Security & Sanitation Partnership (GWSP) produced the Water Knowledge Highlights which is a selection of reports, case studies and toolkits produced during 2016-2018. (available here) - OECD Key trends and figures report of financing water and sanitation services in developing countries - official finance and private finance. (available here) - Water.org-IRC position paper, "Financing WASH: how to increase funds for the sector while reducing inequities: Position paper for the Sanitation and Water for All Finance Ministers Meeting, April 20, 2017" (available here)